 Duration of Events: Once the system is installed, you should run it and wait for run-off.
 Run-off should appear from all pots at about the same time.
 Adjust flow to accomplish this.
 Note the time it took and establish fertigation event durations.
 Using a timer with one-second intervals allows you to precisely set the duration of fertigation events

 Digital Timer with one second intervals

 Frequency of Events: The most important factor which determine the frequency of fertigation is the media in which you grow.
 In general, you cannot fertigate soil more than once per day.
 On the other hand, Coco/perlite does best with several fertigations per day.
-If you are growing in coco, please read our tutorial “How to Water Cannabis in Coco” which provides specific guidance for determining the best frequency and timing for your fertigation events.
+If you are growing in coco, please read our tutorial “How to Water Cannabis Plants in Coco Coir” which provides specific guidance for determining the best frequency and timing for your fertigation events.

 There is one final aspect of automatic watering that bears mentioning.
 All of the plants that you put on the system will get the same nutrient solution.
 You can revert to hand-watering to do flushes when needed.
 However, you want to be able to give the same nutrient solution to all of your plants at every stage of the grow.
 This means choosing strains which enjoy similar EC and which will mature through the flowering cycle on similar timelines.

 Automatic watering makes growing cannabis much easier.
 It takes a little work to get the system set-up, but it is well worth it in the time and energy it saves during the grow.
 If you follow these guidelines, automatic watering will go smoothly for you and your plants!